gnikoloff/apple-metal-sketch-dojo/README.md

 ![Visualisation of the first shadow map from the point of view of the first light](previews/cube-shadowmap-0.png)

 The Metal API however makes things interesting by **allowing us to render all 6 sides of the cube texture in a single draw call**.
 It does so by utilising [layer selection](https://developer.apple.com/documentation/metal/render_passes/rendering_to_multiple_texture_slices_in_a_draw_command).
 It allows us to render to multiple layers (slices) of a textture array, 3d texture or a cube texture.
 We can choose a destination slice for each primitive in the vertex shader.
-So each sphere is rendered 6 times with a single draw call, each render using a different camera orientation and storing its result in the appropriate cube texture side.
+So each sphere is rendered 6 times with a single draw call, each render done with a different camera orientation and its result stored in the appropriate cube texture side.

 #### 3.3.
 Frame render graph